OrionProgrammer/FourSquare-.Net-Core-API/README.md

 1. Fetch landmarks by a given location
   <br/>End point: http://localhost:4000/landmarks/search/landmark/{0}
-  <br/>Update the parameter with your city of choice eg: Durban.
+  <br/>Update the parameter with your city of choice eg: Durban or a set of GPS coordinates eg: 29.8587, 31.0218
   <br/>Note: Testing this end point via Postman or any other API test software, will return a status code of '200 OK', however, you will not see the results as the reults are sent back to the client side app using SignalR
 2. Fetch all locations
  <br/>End point: http://localhost:4000/landmarks/locations